lolabla/lola-blog/README.md

 # lola-blog
 Blog build with flask
 Nothing to see here, just trainee project.
-HAve a good day!
+Have a good day!